 Looking at changes over longer periods of time can provide a more complete picture of underlying trends.
-Analysts may wish to consider using techniques to smooth or stabilize analyses of trends using MEPS data such as comparing pooled time periods (e.g. 1996-97 versus 2004-05), working with moving averages, or using modeling techniques with several consecutive years of MEPS data to test the fit of specified patterns over time.
-Finally, researchers should be aware of the impact of multiple comparisons on Type I error.
-Without making appropriate allowance for multiple comparisons, undertaking numerous statistical significance tests of trends increases the likelihood of concluding that a change has taken place when one has not.
+Analysts of MEPS data may wish to consider techniques to evaluate, smooth, or stabilize estimates of trends.
+Such techniques include comparing pooled time periods (e.g. 1996-97 versus 2004-05), working with moving averages, or using modeling techniques with several consecutive years of MEPS data to test the fit of specified patterns over time.
+Finally, researchers should be aware of the impact of multiple comparisons on Type I error (i.e., the chance of declaring an observed difference to be statistically significant when there is no difference in the population parameters).
+Performing numerous statistical significance tests increases the likelihood of a Type I error.